We've Pulled Together a List of our Favorites Translations Gone Hilariously Wrong

 Translation tends to sound easier than it is.
 People often think that it’s just a matter of replacing each source word with the corresponding translated word, and then you’re done.

 Unfortunately, translation is much more complicated than that.
 There can be multiple ways — sometimes dozens — of saying the same thing in another language.
-Add to that things like syntax, grammar, colloquialisms, and any other number of examples of linguistic nuance, and the potential for mistakes is huge.
+Add on things like syntax, grammar, colloquialisms, and any other number of examples of linguistic nuance, and the potential for mistakes is huge.

 1) Translators Are a Waste of Space